AradhyaNepal/multiplayer_tictactoe/README.md

 So make sure to run the APK and review the code, and give me some feedback 😊.

-**Make sure that both devices are connected to the same Wifi to make the connection work.**
+**Warning: Both devices must be connected to the same WIFI, else the client cannot connect to the server while scanning the QR.**

 APK: [Touch Me!](https://drive.google.com/drive/u/0/folders/1j2jfecUFIdPj8l5yBlbCEIjkxHZEPqk6)